-7.2.3 Stations
+8.2.3 Stations

 "Getting to the train" was also identified as a gap in the RUS.
-Some measures are proposed to improve access to the railway, such as Park & Ride schemes, possible new stations, as well as a focus on cycling and walking.
+Some measures are proposed to improve access to the railway, such as Park & Ride schemes, possible new stations, as well as improved cycling and walking facilities.
 There will be a continuing need to work with train operators, Merseytravel, Local Authorities and other stakeholders to maximise access opportunities.
 New station proposals are not considered by the RUS programme unless they are of strategic significance, such as requiring restructuring of the timetable.
 All other station proposals should be considered in accordance with Network Rail's "Investment in Stations - a guide for promoters and developers", issued in June 2008, which forms part of the Network RUS.

 In the RUS period there are a number of schemes and programmes to improve general station facilities.
-These include the National Station Improvement Programme which forms part of the Network Rail Control Period 4 funding settlement.
+These include the NSIP which forms part of the Network Rail CP4 funding settlement.
 This seeks to improve station facilities and lever in Third Party investment.
 The ongoing "Access for All" programme aims to improve the accessibility of stations by providing step-free access to platforms.
 There are also Merseytravel aspirations to improve the environment of stations and the information available at them.
 This includes improving CIS, booking offices and CCTV.

-7.2.4 Rolling stock
+8.2.4 Rolling stock